Claim forms

 The way in which legal costs are charged can vary depending upon the nature of your legal matter.

-So how can legal fees be charged in Australia?
+How are legal fees charged in Australia?

--Hourly Rates.
 The most common way in which legal costs are charged is calculated based upon an hourly rate.
-In this scenario, each person working on your legal matter records time for the task they’re undertaking.
-The charge for professional fees is then determined based upon each person’s hourly rate.
-A more experienced lawyer’s hourly rate is generally higher than a less experienced lawyer or a law clerk.
+In this scenario, each person working on your legal matter records time for the task they're undertaking.
+The charge for professional fees is then determined based upon each person's hourly rate.
+A more experienced lawyer's hourly rate is generally higher than a less experienced lawyer or a law clerk.

-When charging on this basis a law firm is required to provide you with an estimate of the total legal costs at the outset.
-You are also entitled to an itemised tax invoice which lists the tasks undertaken by the law firm and the time, or number of ‘units’, spent on each task.
+When charging on this basis, a law firm is required to provide you with an estimate of the total legal costs at the outset.
+You are also entitled to an itemised tax invoice which lists the tasks undertaken by the law firm and the time, or number of 'units' spent on each task.

 Hourly rates are generally charged where the nature and amount of work required to be undertaken is less certain and it is not possible or practicable to provide a ‘fixed fee’.

-The ‘scale of costs’ also provides for loadings or increases to be applied to the rates allowed for each task.
-Loadings may be applicable in instances where your legal matter is complex or requires particular expertise.
+The 'scale of costs' also provides for loadings or increases to be applied to the rates allowed for each task.
+Lodgings may be applicable in instances where your legal matter is complex or requires particular expertise.

-If you have any queries or concerns about legal costs or would like to enquire about the way in which we can assist you, we encourage you to contact us on 1800 815 228.
+If you have any queries or concerns about legal costs, or would like to enquire about how we can assist you, please contact our experienced team.

 Our latest blog